 Should My Organization Migrate to The Cloud?

-Our time and discipline in the cybersecurity space have allowed us to gain expertise across different security providers and understand customer issues.
-Whether your business has ten users or ten thousand users, we’ve brought it upon ourselves to relay cloud security and or migration to the cloud, the most effective way for organizations to scale, reduce costs, introduce automation, and much more.
+Our time and discipline in cybersecurity have allowed us to gain expertise across different security providers and understand customer issues.
+Whether your business has ten or ten thousand users, we’ve brought it upon ourselves to relay cloud security and/or migration to the cloud, the most effective way for organizations to scale, reduce costs, introduce automation, and much more.

 The CQ-Checklist for A Successful Cloud Migration

-- Otherwise known as “life-and-shift,” Rehosting is often referred to as the safe and cost-effective modernization.
-This portion of migration is key to unlocking value within your organization integral systems.
+- Otherwise known as “life-and-shift,” Rehosting is often referred to as safe and cost-effective modernization.
+This portion of migration is key to unlocking value within your organization's integral systems.

-- Known to be the “life-tinker-and-shift” involves upgrading an application from its existing platform and then adhering to the minimum possible factors to get it up and running in the cloud.
+- Known to be the “life-tinker-and-shift,” it involves upgrading an application from its existing platform and then adhering to the minimum possible factors to get it up and running in the cloud.

 - Simply means you're moving to another SaaS platform or provider.